insanitybit/dlfile/README.md

 1. Only downloads over HTTPS
 2. Requires TLS 1.2 or higher
-3. Executes in a seccomp sandbox
+3. Executes in a seccomp sandbox (linux only - no sandboxing provided on other platforms, PRs welcome)
 4. Uses `trust-dns`, supporting DNS over TLS